 < Back to overview

-The drone is capable of fully automated, ultra fast VTOL refills of 60 seconds.
+The U7AG has a 7-metre boom.
+Forward Robotics has structurally integrated a 30-litre spray tank into the fuselage, with an optional expansion of tanks up to a total of 45 litres.
+The drone is capable of fully automated, ultra-fast VTOL refills of 60 seconds.
 The result is an overall, refill-included single-aircraft rate of a maximum of 150 acres per hour, delivering performances comparable to self-propelled sprayers.
 Forward Robotics says this provides the benefits of aerial application at a significantly lower cost.

 The company says its fixed wing design allows it to achieve significantly less chemical drift than other drones.
-With rapid automatic refills and a 12 gallon (45.42 litre) spray tank, higher water volumes and higher gallons per acre application (4 gpa) can be used without compromising productivity or coverage, minimizing drift from movement and evaporation associated with fine droplets.
+With rapid automatic refills and higher water volumes.
+A higher gallons per acre application (4 gpa) can be used without compromising productivity or coverage, minimising drift from movement and evaporation associated with fine droplets.

 Specifications